 Using essential oils for cleaning is a great way to maintain a healthy, environmentally friendly home.
 It is a 100% natural way to clean.
-Commercial cleaning products are often full of chemicals that you don’t want in your home.
-Sure – you want to remove bacteria and germs, but you don’t want to introduce more toxins into your house.

 This post contains affiliate links, which means if you make a purchase through these links, I may receive a small commission at no extra cost to you.
 Read my full disclosure policy here.